calummoore/blog-product/content/products/snapreport/index.md

  I got a lot done yesterday, but feels like there is still so much to do.
 I need to find more ways to cut corners to get this out today!

+  - [x] Setup Firebase Firestore structure to include workspaces
+  - [x] Design workspace layout
+  - [ ] Create a proxy card for card templates (using the test params)
-  - [ ] Show a users card templates
+  - [ ] Build workspace layout - show a users card templates
+  - [x] Create parent embed
-  - [ ] Create card instance modal - to enable creation of new card
+  - [ ] Create report/card/template instance modal - to enable creation of new card
-  - [ ] Allow card instances to be presented on report
+  - [x] Allow card instances to be presented on report

-Core functions complete!
+Core embed complete

-  - [ ] Attach data to the embed-controller
+  - [x] Attach data to the embed-controller
-  - [ ] Setup Firebase Firestore structure to include workspaces
-  - [ ] Setup new Firestore rules for workspaces
-  - [ ] Add versions for published cards
+  - [x] Add versions for published cards
   - [ ] Add CRON job that updates unused cards
   - [ ] Add OAuth provider service (with icon app upload)
+  - [ ] Setup new Firestore rules for workspaces
+  - [ ] Deploy first version

+Core features complete

   - [ ] Add billing/team to the settings page
   - [ ] Docs to describe the card editor
+  - [ ] Home / pricing pages

+### Day 11

+Wednesday 19 June 2019: 20° 🌦 - Light rain showers and a gentle breeze

+Why!?!?
+Why is this not launched yet.
+Feels like I'm so close, but there are so many loose ends.
+I'm really regretting taking on something as big as this, but at least I'm days delayed rather than months.
+I feel bad, and I need to use that in order to progress more quickly.

+Focus, focus, focus!

+### Day 12

+Thursday 20 June 2019: 🌥 19° - Partly cloudy and a gentle breeze

+So I built the first card for the system today.
+This is the start of the end game!
+I can see the light at the end of the tunnel.
+I can do this.
+It's not all perfect and there are lots of things to clear up, but all the pieces are starting to fall into place.